swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

-when the code is running on the global actor that the conformance is isolated to, so the dynamic cast only succeeds if the dynamic cast occurs on the global actor.
+when the code is running on the global actor that the conformance is isolated to, so the dynamic cast only succeeds if the dynamic cast occurs on that global actor.
-If you declare a main-actor isolated conformance to `P` and call `performIfP` with an instance of the conforming type, the dynamic cast will only succeed when `performIfP` is called from the main actor:
+For example, if you declare a main-actor isolated conformance to `P` and call `performIfP` with an instance of the conforming type, the dynamic cast will succeed when `performIfP` is called in a main actor task, and it will fail when `performIfP` is called in a concurrent
+task:

 ```swift
 @MainActor class C: @MainActor P {